openshift/jenkins-plugin/README.md

 9. "Verify OpenShift Build":  The step name is "openShiftVerifyBuild".
 Mandatory parameters are:

-a)  "buildConfig":  The name of the BuildConfig to verify.
+a)  "buildConfig" or "bldCfg":  The name of the BuildConfig to verify.

 Optional parameters are: